bartektartanus/pref_dessert/README.md

 ## Getting Started

-To use this package you just need to extend `PreferencesRepository<T>` class, replace generic T class with the one you want to save in shared preferences.
+To use this package you just need to extend `DesSer<T>` class, replace generic T class with the one you want to save in shared preferences.
 This class requires you to implement two methods to serialize and deserialize objects.
 In future releases I'm planning to use JSON serializer so it will be much simpler to use.
+Then pass this class to `PreferenceRepository` or `FuturePreferencesRepository` and you're good to go!

 ## Example